 - Follow all battery pack labeling instructions.
 Do not install battery packs after the expiration date. - Follow all defibrillation pad label instructions.
 Use defibrillation pads prior to their expiration date.
 Do not re-use defibrillation pads.
-Discard defibrillation pads after use (in the event of suspected pad malfunction, return pads to Defibtech for testing). - Recycle or dispose of lithium battery packs in accordance with local, state, provincial, and/or national regulations.
+Discard defibrillation pads after use (in the event of suspected pad malfunction, return pads to Defibtech for testing). - The defibrillation pads should not be in continuous contact with the patient's skin for more than 24 hours. - Recycle or dispose of lithium battery packs in accordance with local, state, provincial, and/or national regulations.
 To avoid fire and explosion hazard, do not burn or incinerate the battery pack.
-Do not crush. - Use and store the DDU-2000 Series AED only within the range of environmental conditions specified in the technical specifications. - If possible, disconnect the DDU-2000 Series AED from the patient prior to use of other defibrillators. - Do not connect the DDU-2000 Series AED to a PC or other device (using the USB port) while the unit's electrodes are still connected to the patient. - Using non-Defibtech Data Cards (DDC cards) may damage the unit and will void the warranty. - Although the DDU-2000 Series AED is designed for a wide variety of field use conditions, rough handling beyond specifications may result in damage to the unit.
+Do not crush. - Use and store the DDU-2000 Series AED only within the range of environmental conditions specified in the technical specifications. - If possible, disconnect the DDU-2000 Series AED from the patient prior to use of other defibrillators. - Do not connect the DDU-2000 Series AED to a PC or other device (using the USB port) while the unit's electrodes are still connected to the patient. - Using non-Defibtech Data Cards (DDC cards) may damage the unit and will void the warranty. - Although the DDU-2000 Series AED is designed for a wide variety of field use conditions, rough handling beyond specifications may result in damage to the unit. - Federal Law (USA) restricts this device to sale by or on the order of a physician.